- As low as $305/Night

 About the Area

-Located in Myrtle Beach, this condo is in the city center and near the beach.
+Located in Myrtle Beach, this condo is in the city center and on the beach.
 Broadway at the Beach and Coastal Grand Mall are worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit SkyWheel Myrtle Beach and Ripley's Aquarium.
 Family Kingdom Amusement Park and Captain Hook's Adventure Golf are also worth visiting.

 Special Instructions